 The bedroom, which faces the peaceful interior garden, has custom built closets and a spacious luxury en-suite bathroom.
 The kitchen, living room, bathroom and bedroom areas enjoy the benefits of floor heating throughout.

 The large open area where once the horse stables were located, is still adorned by the horse stalls and can be used as either an office, residential or commercial space.
 Although seamlessly connected to the rest of the house, this area is registered as a separate apartment and enjoys an (additional) separate entrance.
+In this open space multiple bedrooms can be created.

 – Apartment with a living area of 223.9 m2 (in accordance with NEN2580);